 Luchino Visconti’s White Nights movie is available on DVD via The Criterion Collection.

 Jean Marais, Maria Schell, and Marcello Mastroianni White Nights movie images: Intermondia Films | Rank Italy | The Criterion Collection.

-“White Nights Movie (1957) Review: Visconti Gives Dostoevsky the Un-Hollywood Treatment” last updated in April 2021.
+“White Nights Movie (1957): Luchino Visconti Gives Dostoevsky the Un-Hollywood Treatment” last updated in June 2021.